Islandora/documentation/docs/installation/playbook.md

 # Islandora Playbook

 The Islandora Playbook ([Islandora-Devops/islandora-playbook](https://github.com/Islandora-Devops/islandora-playbook)) is a tool for installing Islandora Defaults on a single virtual machine.
-It can be used both as a [Vagrant](https://www.vagrantup.com/) project to create a local development environment, and/or as an [Ansible](https://www.ansible.com/community) playbook which can provision a remote server.
+It can be used both as a [Vagrant](https://www.vagrantup.com/) project to create a local development environment, and/or the [Ansible](https://www.ansible.com/community) playbook can be used directly to provision a local or remote server.

-!!!
-Note
-    This repository has two active branches.
-The **main** branch's playbook will install the latest release of Islandora and its components.
-The **dev** branch, when configured to use Ansible, will provision with the most recent code of Islandora and its components.

-## Quick-start mode:
+## Basic Usage:

-The fastest way to spin up a local Vagrant version of Islandora Defaults is to use the Islandora Base Box, which is a packaged VM of the **latest release** of Islandora - including Islandora Defaults and all components.
-This is the default behaviour of the **dev** branch of the playbook.
-This method requires Vagrant and VirtualBox, but does not use Ansible.

 ```bash
 $ git clone -b dev https://github.com/Islandora-Devops/islandora-playbook